SteffenBauer/elixir-gtksourceview/README.md

 GtkSourceView syntax highlighting for the [Elixir programming language](http://elixir-lang.org/)

-Covers Elixir version 1.0.X
+Covers Elixir version 1.1.X

 ## Usage:

-Copy elixir.lang into one of these directories:
+Copy `elixir.lang` into one of these directories:

- * ~/.local/share/gtksourceview-X.X/language-specs/
+ * `~/.local/share/gtksourceview-X.X/language-specs/`
- * /usr/local/share/gtksourceview-X.X/language-specs/
+ * `/usr/local/share/gtksourceview-X.X/language-specs/`
- * /usr/share/gtksourceview-X.X/language-specs/
+ * `/usr/share/gtksourceview-X.X/language-specs/`

 Replace 'X.X' with your version of GtkSourceView.

-gedit and other tools using GtkSourceView should then show Elixir syntax highlighting.
+_gedit_ and other tools using GtkSourceView should then show Elixir syntax highlighting.

+Version for older Elixir releases can be found in `old_versions`

+Have also a look at [elixir-ctags](https://github.com/mmorearty/elixir-ctags) to further enhance your gedit experience when writing Elixir code.

 ### License